Dogs escape for a variety of reasons, including -

 Another commonly discussed alternative, is the invisible or underground fence.
 These fences are paired with a shock collar, and will automatically deliver a shock to the dog when he nears the underground sensors.

-Studies on dogs show that these fences frequently encourage extreme aggression.
-In particular, dogs will usually associate the shocks to people or animals that they see, rather than to their own actions.
-They may also associate the shocks to the environment, become highly stressed, and start avoiding our backyard.
+However, scientific studies show that these fences increase stress in our dogs, and can encourage extreme aggression.
+In particular, dogs may associate the shocks to people or animals that they see, rather than to their own actions.
+They may also associate the shocks to the environment, become anxious, and start avoiding our backyard.

 Keep our dog well exercised every day.